Christian Arroyo Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Christian Arroyo (.212 slugging percentage in past 10 games, including zero homers), battle starter Luis Medina and the Oakland Athletics at Fenway Park, Friday at 7:10 PM ET.
+Christian Arroyo -- .182 average over his past 10 games -- will be in action for the Boston Red Sox against the Oakland Athletics, with Paul Blackburn on the mound, on July 8 at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-2) against the Rangers.
+In his most recent game he had a one-hit performance (1-for-2) against the Rangers.

 Christian Arroyo Game Info & Props vs. the Athletics